-Incidentally, “Murúch” is the Irish word for “mermaid” and has been my email moniker since I first got online in 1998.
-I was introduced to the word by what turned out to be a mediocre book, but by then the name had stuck.
+Incidentally, “Murúch” is the Irish word for “mermaid” and has been my email moniker since I first got online in the late 90s.
+I was introduced to the word by what turned out to be a mediocre book, but by then the name had stuck and it still seemed fitting since I lived in Ireland at the time.
 But I digress.

 A companion mailing list (all the rage before RSS feeds) was created on eGroups (bought shortly after by Yahoo Groups) in September, 2000.
 The list featured general discussion by group members and my own weekly “Muruch Mp3s” newsletter with mp3s, music reviews, and entertainment news.

 “Muruch Mp3s” was moved back to the Muruch site a few months later, when the site was moved to its own .net domain and I began hosting mp3s on my own server at that time.
 I gave up the domaim in July, 2001 and transferred the musical contents of the site to Blogspot.com (owned by Blogger).

 In 2003, the blog was put on hold when I became moderator of the Livejournal music community Audiogasms.
 Audiogasms was one of the first major music communities on Livejournal.com, and was the predecessor to several spinoff communities.
 The moderating demands of my rapidly growing community became wearisome to me in early 2004, so I handed over the group to a new moderator and encouraged the members to follow her to a new replacement community – Audiography, which became an even more successful and much larger music community in the years that followed.